 Meet our Interns 2018/19

 Meet Victoria and Tom.
 They joined Shoal as Summer Interns in 2018/19 and are still working with us today.
 Victoria and Tom met at the University of Adelaide, where they are studying mechanical engineering.
 They were both tutoring first year students, when they came across our Summer Internship program.
-Last year’s internship applicants were asked to answer the question:
+To apply, they were asked to answer the question:

 “How much pizza will be consumed on Mars in the year 2100?”